-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Asian-American and Pacific Islander Heritage Month » Asian Pacific Heritage Month 2010 » Asian Pacific Heritage Month 2010: Jo-Ann Liner-Collins
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Asian-American and Pacific Islander Heritage Month » Asian Pacific Heritage Month 2010 » Asian Pacific Heritage Month 2010: Jo-Ann Liner-Collins

 Jo-Ann Liner-Collins was born in Houma, Louisiana.
 She is a Foreign Service office management specialist currently assigned to the American Institute in Taipei.